Puff, the Magic Dragon

-"Puff, the Magic Dragon" (or just "Puff") is a song written by Peter Yarrow of Peter, Paul and Mary from a poem by Leonard Lipton.
+"Puff, the Magic Dragon" (or just "Puff") is an American folk song written by Peter Yarrow of Peter, Paul and Mary from a poem by Leonard Lipton.
 It was made popular by Peter, Paul and Mary in a 1962 recording released in January 1963.

-Lipton wrote a poem about a dragon in 1959, and when Yarrow found it, he wrote the lyrics to "Puff" based on the poem.
+Lipton wrote a poem about a dragon in 1959, and, when Yarrow found it, he wrote the lyrics to "Puff" based on the poem.
 After the song was released, Yarrow searched for Lipton to give him credit for the song.

 Lyrics

 The lyrics for "Puff, the Magic Dragon" are based on a 1959 poem by Leonard Lipton, then a 19-year-old Cornell University student.
-Lipton was inspired by an Ogden Nash poem titled "The Tale of Custard the Dragon", about a "realio, trulio little pet dragon".
+Lipton drew inspiration from Ogden Nash's poem "The Tale of Custard the Dragon".

-The lyrics tell a story of the ageless dragon, Puff, and his playmate, Jackie Paper, a little boy who grows up and moves on from the imaginary adventures of childhood, leaving a disheartened Puff on his own.
-The song's story takes place "by the sea" in the fictional land of "Honah Lee".
+The song tells the story of an immortal dragon named Puff and his playmate, Jackie Paper, as they embark on adventures in the fictional county of Honalee.
+As time passes, Jackie matures and abandons his childhood games, leaving Puff sad and alone.

-Lipton was friends with Yarrow's housemate when they were all students at Cornell.
-He used Yarrow's typewriter to get the poem out of his head.
-He then forgot about it until years later, when a friend called and told him Yarrow was looking for him, to give him credit for the lyrics.
-On making contact, Yarrow gave Lipton half the songwriting credit, and he received royalties to the song until his death in 2022.
+Lipton, who was acquainted with Peter Yarrow through a mutual friend at Cornell, used Yarrow's typewriter to commit his poem to paper.
+He forgot about it until years later, when a friend informed him that Yarrow was seeking him out to properly credit him for the lyrics.
+Upon reconnecting, Yarrow shared half of the songwriting credit with Lipton, who received royalties for the song until his death in 2022.
+Yarrow later died in 2025.

-Yarrow now sings the line "A dragon lives forever, but not so little boys" as "A dragon lives forever, but not so girls and boys", to be fair to boys and girls.
-The original poem also had a stanza that was not incorporated into the song.
-In it, Puff found another child and played with him.
-Neither Yarrow nor Lipton remembers the verse in detail, and the paper left in Yarrow's typewriter in 1958 has since been lost.
+In later performances, Yarrow changed the line "A dragon lives forever, but not so little boys" to the more inclusive "A dragon lives forever, but not so girls and boys".
+The original poem included a stanza about Puff finding a new playmate, but this was not incorporated into the song.